 This section describes issues that you may face when converting

-The discussion here focuses primarily on converting between
+This discussion focuses primarily on converting between

 similar principles apply to converting between the